Tropical Storm Maysak (2008): Meteorological history

 Later that day Maysak recurved and started moving towards the south towards PAGASA's area of responsibility.
 The next day before Maysak re-entered PAGASA's area of responsibility, the JMA reported that Maysak had weakened into a tropical storm and then into a tropical depression, and released their final full advisory on Maysak.
 However the JTWC were reporting at this time that Maysak was still a tropical storm.
 Maysak then moved back into PAGASA's area of responsibility later that day, at this time PAGASA thought that Maysak was still a tropical storm.
 The JTWC downgraded Maysak to a tropical depression and released their final advisory early on November 10.
 PAGASA also downgraded Maysak to a tropical depression at this time however they kept issuing warnings until early the next afternoon when they released their final advisory on Quinta.

-On November 12, PAGASA started to reissue advisories on Quinta, however they renamed Quinta as Siony.
+On November 12, PAGASA started to reissue advisories on Quinta, and renamed the system Siony.
 The JMA were also still monitoring Siony as a minor tropical depression at this time, whilst the JTWC assessed Maysak's remnants chances of regenerating into a significant tropical cyclone as fair.
 Later that day the JTWC upgraded the remnants chances of regenerating as good and released a tropical cyclone formation alert.
 Later that day PAGASA released their final advisory on tropical depression Siony as it had moved out of their area of responsibility and was moving towards Vietnam in the west.
 Late the next day the JTWC cancelled the tropical cyclone formation alert as they had reassessed Maysak chances of forming into a significant tropical cyclone within 24 hours as poor.
 Early the next day the JMA released their final advisory on tropical depression Maysak whilst later that morning the JTWC declared that Maysak had dissipated.